Innovation and Strategic Network Formation: Equilibrium

-\end{cor} The first corollary says that at equilibrium increasing all $q_i$ by \emph{any} multiplicative factor has a very large effect on payoffs asymptotically.
-The proof shows that such an increase will change payoffs from $o(n^{k-1})$ to a polynomial of order $n^{k-1}$.
+The discovery rate is vanishing under equilibrium interaction patterns, but would be non-vanishing with slightly more interaction.
+An immediate consequence is that increasing openness by \emph{any} multiplicative factor has a very large effect on payoffs asymptotically:

 Corollary~\ref{cor:open} relates to \cite*{saxenian1996regional}'s study of the Route 128 and Silicon Valley technology industries, which found that Silicon Valley had much more open firms and grew faster.
 In the terminology of our model, Route 128's secrecy corresponds to equilibrium behavior.
 But institutional features of Silicon Valley (including non-enforcement of non-compete clauses and common ownership of firms by venture capital firms) may have constrained firms' actions to prevent high levels of secrecy (subcritical or critical choices of $q_i$).
-Such constraints would imply much higher payoffs at equilibrium.
+Such constraints would imply a much higher innovation rate.

-We also give the second and third bullet points in a corollary: \begin{cor} For any sequence of equilibria $(\mathbf{p}^*,\mathbf{q}^*)$ with non-vanishing investment and any $\epsilon > 0$, { } \end{cor} If all firms are choosing private investment level $p^*$, increasing private investment slightly has a much larger effect in the supercritical region than at equilibrium.
-Thus a standard result about underinvestment in R\&D due to spillovers holds in our model, but this inefficiency only first order once interaction rates are high enough.
-The proof shows that the effect of increasing $p$ is $o(n^{k-1 })$ at equilibrium but polynomial of order $n^{k-1}$ in this supercritical region.
+A natural question is whether these gains can be realized via policy interventions other than directly restricting firms' strategy spaces.
+One common policy approach is to subsidize private research and development.
+We find that increasing R\&D spending has relatively little effect on its own, but can be effective given a collaborative culture: \begin{cor} Let $(\mathbf{p}^*,\mathbf{q}^*)$ be a sequence of equilibria with non-vanishing investment.
+Then the derivative of the equilibrium discovery rate in private investment vanishes along this sequence: $\lim_n \frac{\partial D(\mathbf{p}^*+x\mathbf{1},\mathbf{q}^*)}{\partial x}(0)=0$.
+For any $\epsilon>0$, the derivative of the discovery rate with openness $(1+\epsilon)\mathbf{q}^*$ in private investment is non-vanishing: $\liminf_n \frac{\partial D(\mathbf{p}^*+x\mathbf{1},(1+\epsilon)\mathbf{q}^*)}{\partial x}(0) >0$. \end{cor} Under equilibrium interaction patterns, a higher level of R\&D does not increase the discovery rate.
+But if openness is already above equilibrium levels, then increasing R\&D will have a much larger impact on the number of ideas discovered.

+To summarize the implications of Corollaries~\ref{cor:open} and~\ref{cor:investment}, at or near equilibrium outcomes, there are large gains to policies (e.g., non-enforcement of non-compete clauses, establishing innovation clusters) that encourage or require more interaction between firms and thus shift outcomes to the supercritical region.
+Policies to increase private investment (e.g., subsidies for R\&D), however, will not shift outcomes to the supercritical region, and thus have much smaller benefits at equilibrium.
+But once outcomes are in the supercritical region, policies to increase private investment will have large benefits.